 Lifeless, attacking?
 I thought the Hallandren Gods controlled them.

 But, of course, that was silly.
-It wasn’t that difficult to make Lifeless.
-Every one of them couldn’t be under Hallandren control.
+It wasn’t that difficult to make a Lifeless.
+Every one of the creatures couldn’t be under Hallandren control.

 Tridees was speaking with one of the other priests.
 “We have to move,” he said.
 “The palace has too many doorways and passages.
 It would be too easy to surround us.”